 Vitamin D regulates the amount of calcium and phosphate in your body to support the healthy development of bones, teeth, and muscles.
 Although you get some vitamin D from sunlight and foods such as eggs, oily fish, and red meat, most people don’t get enough in their day-to-day lives so all pregnant and breastfeeding women are advised to take a daily supplement of 10 micrograms of vitamin D.

 Almost 25% of pregnant women in developed countries have anaemia, which can cause a range of problems including fatigue, increased pressure on the cardiovascular system, and a higher risk of premature birth or low birth weight.
 Avoid anaemia by eating iron-rich foods, for example, red meat, beans, nuts, whole grains, dried fruit and leafy green vegetables.
 Your routine pregnancy blood-tests should indicate whether you are anaemic and need to take an iron supplement.
 If you have any concerns, ask your health professional for advice.

 Some studies have linked a high intake of caffeine during pregnancy with an increased risk of miscarriage and delayed foetal growth, so it’s best to steer clear of strong coffee and caffeinated energy drinks.

 Weight gain during pregnancy varies considerably from woman to woman.
-Expect to put on between 11 kg and 18 kg, depending on your build, diet and lifestyle.
 If you feel nauseous or suffer from vomiting in the first trimester, you may lose weight before putting it back on in the following two trimesters.
 If you are already overweight or are diagnosed with gestational diabetes, your health professional will recommend close monitoring of your diet.